Gee's golden langur: Distribution

 Gee's golden langur is found in an area of approximately 30000 km2, much of which is unsuitable habitat, bounded on the south by the Brahmaputra River, on the east by the Manas River, on the west by the Sankosh River, in Assam, India, and on the north by the Black Mountains of Bhutan.
-These biogeographical barriers are believed to have led to the radiation of species from the closely-related capped langur (Trachypithecus pileatus).
+These biogeographical barriers are believed to have led to the radiation of species from the closely related capped langur (Trachypithecus pileatus).
+There are two primary sub-populations fragmented by the National Highway 27.
+The northern sub-population occupies the western portion of the Manas National Park, extending from the Sankosh River to the Manas River along the northern side of National Highway 27 and State Highway 2, reaching the India-Bhutan border.
+Conversely, the southern sub-population is situated along the southern side of NH27, extending to the Brahmaputra River.
+Population estimates of the 2020–21 survey, indicate a larger northern population, totaling 5,566 individuals distributed across 534 groups and 23 lone males.
+In contrast, the southern fragmented population consists of approximately 1,830 langurs organized into 173 groups and eight lone males.
+Notably, the Ripu Reserve Forest hosts the highest number (2,847 individuals) within the northern sub-population, while the Chakrashila Wildlife Sanctuary in Kokrajhar district harbors the most significant number (838 individuals) within the southern fragmented range.

 In 1988, two captive groups of Gee's golden langur were released into the wild in Tripura state in north-eastern India, an area outside of their natural range.
 One of the groups, released into Sepahijala Wildlife Sanctuary, survives and has adapted to the wild.

 Behavior and ecology

 For the most part, the langur is confined to high trees where its long tail serves as a balancer when it leaps across branches.
-During the rainy season it obtains water from dew and rain drenched leaves.
+During the rainy season it obtains water from dew and rain-drenched leaves.
 Its diet is herbivorous, consisting of ripe and unripe fruits, mature and young leaves, seeds, buds and flowers.

 It generally lives in troops of about 8, with a ratio of several females to each adult male.
 The smallest golden langur troop was composed of four individuals, while the largest had 22, giving an average value of 8.2 individuals per troop.
-The adult gender ratio was 2.3 females to every male, although the majority of groups had only one adult male.
+The adult sex ratio was 2.3 females to every male, although the majority of groups had only one adult male.